How Nigeria’s tallest man Afeez Agoro died -

 Agoro went through hip recovery process with his personal doctor, Dr. Dike.

-Before his demise, Agoro’s intimidating height attractted attention anywhere he went.
+Before his demise, Agoro’s intimidating height attracted attention anywhere he went.
 He was 7ft 4in tall.

 What do you think?